janrinze/RISCOSonM1/README.md

 cd RISCOSonM1
 ./install_M1.sh
 ```
-## Installing RISCOS on the RPi 5 running Debian
+## Installing RISC OS on the RPi 5 running Debian
 For RPi5 you need to be running kernel8.img at boot.
 Ensure you have in ```/boot/firmware/config.txt``` :